Arlington confrontation isn’t Trump’s first military cemetery controversy | KRDO

 (CNN) — Donald Trump’s campaign is co-managed by the man who engineered the “swift boating” of John Kerry in 2004, so it should come as no surprise that 20 years later, military service and treatment of veterans are turning into uncomfortable political issues.

 Trump pivoted from a visit to Arlington National Cemetery earlier this week to an attack on President Joe Biden’s Afghanistan policy – a turn that apparently followed a dustup with an official at the cemetery over the campaign’s attempt to use cameras in Section 60, an area where American troops who were killed in recent wars are buried.
-The story was first reported by NPR, but both Trump’s campaign and the cemetery have since issued statements.
+The story was first reported by NPR, but Trump’s campaign, the cemetery and the US Army have since issued statements.

+The Army’s statement, released Thursday, included a strong rebuke of Trump’s campaign and pointed out that participants at the event Monday “were made aware of federal laws” regarding political activity at the cemetery and “abruptly pushed aside” an employee of the cemetery, according to CNN’s report.

-The cemetery’s statement, according to CNN’s report, noted that federal law prohibits political campaign or election-related activities within Army National Military Cemeteries.
+A cemetery official who made a report about the incident has decided not to press any charges, and the Army considers the matter closed.
+An earlier statement from the cemetery also made clear that federal law prohibits political campaign or election-related activities within Army National Military Cemeteries.
 Trump’s campaign noted that he was invited into Section 60 by Gold Star families.

 There was a moving moment earlier in the summer when Gold Star families whose loved ones died in the Abbey Gate attack in Afghanistan gathered on stage at the Republican National Convention and condemned the Biden administration.